Holi, the Hindu Festival of Colors

 This message is one of many related to our diverse community’s numerous unique holidays, including cultural, historic, and religious observances throughout the year.
 I am likely to write about the holidays or cultural observances that mean the most to you as they occur throughout the year.
 Please let me know if you want to learn my plans about a holiday that is specifically important to you.

-On Sunday, March 28 to Monday, March 29, many of the world’s Hindus, South Asians, and their communities will celebrate the festival of Holi.
+On Monday, March 6 to Tuesday, March 7, many of the world’s Hindus, South Asians, and their communities will celebrate the festival of Holi.

 What is Holi?